mozilla/skywriter/docs/releases/notes073.html.markdown

 Known Issues
 ------------

-Bespin 0.7.3 is *alpha* software.
+Skywriter 0.7.3 is *alpha* software.
 It is still under active development and APIs are subject to change.
-Bespin 0.7 marks the first server release since the Bespin project Reboot.
+Skywriter 0.7 marks the first server release since the Skywriter project Reboot.
 There is still a bit of work required before the server reaches feature and polish parity with 0.4.4.
-However, Bespin 0.7 also does a number of things that 0.4.4 didn't.
+However, Skywriter 0.7 also does a number of things that 0.4.4 didn't.

-For *Bespin Embedded*:
+For *Skywriter Embedded*:

-* Bespin Embedded does not attach correctly to a textarea (bug 535819;
+* Skywriter Embedded does not attach correctly to a textarea (bug 535819;
   workaround: change the textarea to a div first)
 * There is no CSS syntax highlighting yet (bug 547272)
 * The editor does not yet support tab characters (bug 543999)
 * The Embedded editor remains larger than we'd like, but shrinking it down is low priority at the moment

-For *Bespin Server*:
+For *Skywriter Server*:

 * Collaboration is not done yet (bug 554943)
 * The File Explorer is still missing (bug 554945)